HosamHasanRamadan/github_vault/blogs/flutter_notification_handler/V2 Flutter - Handle notifications like a pro.md

 - `_onForegroundMessage` : triggered when app receives remote notification in foreground

 Don't forget `@pragma('vm:entry-point')` for background callback to work properly.
-Now we can get a show notification with actions in all states.
+Now we can show notification with actions in all states.

 ***Hint***: Sometimes `FirebaseMessaging` callbacks don't work properly without calling `FirebaseMessaging.instance.getToken()` first.